I can hardly even believe how good this vegan meatloaf is!

 - Drain the chickpeas and add to a mixing bowl.
 Mash with a fork until roughly mashed.

-- Add in soy sauce, sweet chili sauce, dijon mustard, flaxseed meal, nutritional yeast, garlic powder, breadcrumbs, tomato paste and cayenne pepper.
+- Add the breadcrumbs, soy sauce, sweet chili sauce, dijon mustard, flaxseed meal, nutritional yeast, garlic powder, tomato paste and cayenne pepper to the mixing bowl.
+Add in the cooked onions and garlic.
 Mix very well into a thick batter.
 Make sure everything is evenly mixed (it’s a very thick mix).
 Transfer this into the parchment lined loaf pan and smooth down with the back of a spoon.

 - Cover with foil and bake for 30 minutes.

-- While the meatloaf is baking, mix the tomato paste, brown sugar, maple syrup, garlic powder and paprika in a bowl and stir together.
+- While the meatloaf is baking, mix the tomato paste, brown sugar, maple syrup, garlic powder, salt and paprika in a bowl and stir together.

 - When the meatloaf has baked for 30 minutes, remove it from the oven and remove the foil.
 Spread on the tomato glaze evenly and return it to the oven, (no foil, uncovered) to bake for a further 15 minutes.